SCHEDULE A CALL TODAY TO LEARN MORE

 Intangible Drilling & Development Cost Tax Deduction

-Intangible Drilling Cost (IDC) is a term used to describe the costs associated with drilling and completing a well, but that don't typically have a physical component.
+Intangible Drilling Cost (IDC) is a term used to describe the costs associated with drilling and completing an Oil or Gas well, but that don't typically have a physical component.
 These types of costs are referred to as "intangible" because they do not involve the production of any tangible asset such as materials or equipment.
 Examples of IDCs include mobilization fees, drill pipe rental fees, rig and crew wages, site preparation costs, mud and cement services, inspection and testing fees, land access fees, hauling services, and other related costs.

-In an Oil and Gas drilling project, a large portion of the investment is considered IDC, which may be 100% deductible during the year paid.
+In an Oil and Gas drilling project, a large portion of the investment is considered IDC, which may be 100% deductible during the year incurred.
 The amount of tax deduction for IDC will vary depending on the nature of the drilling project.

 Tangible Drilling & Development Cost Benefits